Lawrence, Massachusetts minor league baseball history: Eastern League 1916–1917

 After the New England folded, the Lawrence Barristers immediately became members of the Class B level Eastern League in 1916.
 However, Lawrence folded on September 4, 1916.
 The Lawrence Barristers had a record of 51–57 under managers Jesse Burkett, Ned O'Donnell, Larry Mahoney and Jack O'Hara at the time the franchise folded.

+Baseball Hall of Fame member Jesse Burkett managed the 1916 Barristers.

-In 1917, the Lawrence Barristers returned to play and finished 2nd in Eastern League standings.
-Lawrence ended the 1917 season with a record of 64–45 in the eight–team league, playing under manager John Flynn and finishing behind the 1st place New Haven Murlins.
+In 1917, the Lawrence Barristers returned to play and finished second in Eastern League standings.
+Lawrence ended the 1917 season with a record of 64–45 in the eight–team league, playing under manager John Flynn and finishing behind the first place New Haven Murlins.
 Lawrence folded from the league after the 1917 season.

 New England League 1919, 1926–1927, 1933

 Lawrence fielded a team in rejoining the reformed Class B level New England League in 1919.
 After resuming play, the Lawrence Barristers folded on July 20, 1919.
 Lawrence had a record of 20-24 under manager William Page when the team folded.
 The New England League itself folded on August 2, 1919.

 Lawrence resumed play in 1926 when the New England League reformed as a Class B level league.
 The Lawrence Merry Macks finished with a 46–49 record, with Lefty Tyler managing the team.
-The Merry Macks placed 5th in the final standings, finishing 12.5 games behind the 1st place Manchester Blue Sox.
+The Merry Macks placed fifth in the final standings, finishing 12.5 games behind the first place Manchester Blue Sox.

-In 1927, the Lawrence Merry Macks ended the regular season with a record of 36–53, placing 7th in the New England League.
-William McDonough and Freddy Parent served as managers as the Merry Macs finished 23.0 games behind the 1st place Lynn Papooses.
+In 1927, the Lawrence Merry Macks ended the regular season with a record of 36–53, placing sixth in the New England League.
+William McDonough and Freddy Parent served as managers as the Merry Macs finished 23.0 games behind the first place Lynn Papooses.
 The Lawrence Merry Macks folded after the 1927 season.

 Lawrence briefly returned to the Class B level New England League as the Lawrence Weavers in 1933.
 On May 26, 1933, Attleboro, with a 2–6, record moved to Lawrence.
 After playing in Lawrence, the team relocated for a third time as the franchise was moved to Woonsocket, Rhode Island on July 18, 1933.
-Overall, the team finished with a 27–58 record and were 6th in the standings.
+Overall, the team finished with a 27–58 record and were sixth in the standings.
 The team was last in the six–team league and were an affiliate of the New York Giants.